DevOpsBootcamp/website/source/programming.rst

 .. ifnotslides::

     Think of your program's flow-control as water running in a stream.
-    Sometimes the stream hits a rock and flows around, or a reaches a fork in the stream, causing it to diverge permanently.
+    Sometimes the stream hits a rock and flows around, or it encounters a fork, causing it to diverge permanently.
 Occasionally the stream will go into a pool and whirl around for a bit and then return to the main path.
-All of this until it eventually exits into a Sea or Ocean.
+Eventually, the water will exit into a sea or ocean.

     This isn't a perfect metaphor, but visualizing this as your program starting at some single point and having the possibility to branch and